 Define the employee duties

-Once it is determined an employee sufficiently meets the aforementioned salary test, then an employer looks at the duties of the employee.
+After determining an employee sufficiently met the aforementioned salary test, then an employer looks at the duties of the employee.
 There are five categories under which an employee could be exempt from overtime: executive; administrative; professional; computer related; outside sales.
 The three most common are executive, administrative and professional, which we will look at in more detail now.
 A great guide on these duties can be found here.

 The FLSA defines exempt executive jobs duties as someone who regularly supervises two or more employees and whose primary duties are management and who has genuine input on job status of other employees.
 These components work together so mere supervision of other employees is not enough.
 To qualify under the executive exemption, an employee must not only supervise two or more employees but must also be in control or have input in the employee’s job duties, promotions, discipline and termination.
 Without these extra components, an employee will not qualify under the executive exemption.